wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organizations.md

 # Background

-AWS Organizations enables the management and organization of AWS accounts via a heirarchy of organization units (OUs).
+AWS Organizations enables the management and organization of AWS accounts via a heirarchy of organizational units (OUs).
 OUs are essentially directories in a tree structure and accounts can reside in OUs up to five nested levels deep.
 These OUs also allow for policies (Service Control Policies - SCPs) to be applied to groups of accounts under the OU tree.

-As an example, a company using AWS Organizations may group their accounts under "dev," "stage," and "prod" OUs and use those groupings to apply different policies based on the environment type.
+As an example, a company using AWS Organizations may group their accounts under `dev,` `stage,` and `prod` OUs and use those groupings to apply different policies based on the environment type.
 Alternatively, OUs could reflect the organization of the business, such as "engineering," "security," "finance," and "product" groups.
 These concepts can even be combined, an an OU tree could look like: `Root > Product > Staging > Account A`.

 However they are structured, OUs are not static.
 They can be renamed, moved, and deleted according to the needs of the business.
 So to can the accounts under those OUs.
 There are many reasons why an OU or account may need to be moved, but some common examples include:
 * The account purpose has changed